dymodi/dymodi.github.io/Literature-Reviews/MLDM/Feature-Selection-Related-Works.md

 ---
-layout: post
+layout: single
-title: Related Works of Feature Selection
+title: "Related Works of Feature Selection"
+permalink: /Literature-Reviews/MLDM/Feature-Selection-Related-Works/
+classes: wide
+author_profile: true
-date: Oct.
-26, 2017
+date: 17/10/26
-author: Yi DING
 ---

 Paper [1] is the most cited paper in Google Scholar.
 It is a survey paper that worth careful reading.
 Mainstream methods such as variable ranking, ... are discussed in the paper.